manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 ## A Better Way

 Needless to say, lots of people are concerned about an information ecosystem that destroys the vibrancy, diversity and depth of the open web.
-I believe there is - and while playing around **I found that simply writing a better system prompt inside Gemini gave me radically better results than the current AI Mode response**.
+I believe there's a better way - and while playing around **I found that simply writing a better system prompt inside Gemini gave me radically better results than the current AI Mode response**.

 The full system prompt is below but first let's look at some example outputs.
 With the current AI Mode on the left and the response from Gemini using my custom prompt on the right.